open-telemetry/oteps/text/0000-named-tracers.md

 Tracer tracer = OpenTelemetry.getTracerFactory().getTracer(libraryResource);
 ```

-In a way, the `TracerFactory` replaces the global `Tracer` singleton object as a ubiquitous point to request a Tracer instance.
+This `TracerFactory` replaces the global `Tracer` singleton object as a ubiquitous point to request a Tracer instance.

 ## Internal details

 By providing a `TracerFactory` and *Named Tracers*, a vendor or OpenTelemetry implementation gains more flexibility in providing Tracers and which attributes they set in the resulting spans that are produced.

-The span API is extended with a `getLibraryResource` function that returns the resource associated with the Tracer that created the span.
+The SpanData class is extended with a `getLibraryResource` function that returns the resource associated with the Tracer that created the span.

 If there are two different instrumentation libraries for the same technology (e.g. MongoDb), these instrumentation libraries should have distinct names.